nhsconnect/FHIR-CDS/pages/overview/overview_guide_versioning.md

 The labels documented in the GDS development process stages are:

-- <b>Experimental:</b> Early development/POC version of an API for early sight during discovery
-- <b>Alpha:</b> Initial test APIs, likely to change substantially, or be discontinued as the project develops
-- <b>Release Candidate:</b> APIs that are largely complete, unlikely to change substantially, but still need further testing before becoming live
-- <b>Live:</b> Release live APIs
-- <b>Discontinued:</b> APIs which have been discontinued and should not be used for new development.

 - <b>Discovery:</b> a Feasibility study.
 A ‘No code’ development.
 Designed to find out what users are trying to achieve, any constraints, improvement opportunities
 - <b>Alpha:</b> Develop prototypes and test with users.
 Could be minimal functionality and potentially prototypes for any options to determine which is best
 - <b>Private Beta:</b> Working version and test with invited users.
 Handle real transactions and work at scale.
 ‘Invite only’ or regional.
 Must Pass assessment by business and technical SME’s